 For example, the people search engine site, Instant Checkmate, created an entire website for members who want to cancel their service.
 They sometimes even cancel for customers who privately message them on Facebook.

 Everybody loves someone who listens to them.
-And an easy way to show that you actually value your customers’ voice is by asking them for ideas on how to improve your business.
+And an easy way to show that you actually value your customers’ voices is by asking them for ideas on how to improve your business.
 Hold an idea contest.
-You can then offer a small prize, like an Amazon gift card, to the winner.
+You can then offer a small prize, like a gift card, to the winner.

 Take the best (and easiest to execute) one.
 Then brag about how much Customer X’s idea has improved your operations.
 All of a sudden you’re not just a business that serves customers, you’re also a business created by customers – customers adore you for that one.

-How do you find companies that are likeable?
+How do you find companies that are likable?
 Do your customers adore you?
 I’d love to hear about how you provide superior customer service in your online business.